Toggle site contrast Toggle Contract

 It’s a method of follow-up that enables you to manage your own follow-up appointments.
 This will provide you with direct access to a clinician tailored to your specific needs if you develop new symptoms.

-A team of expert doctors including your own gynaecology consultant have assessed you as suitable for patient-initiated follow-up.
-The information below tells you when you need to get medical advice and what happens then.
+You have been assessed by a team of expert doctors including your own Gynaecology consultant and found to be eligible for PIFU.
+The information on this page will give you further information on when you need to seek medical advice and what happens then.

 When should I contact the team for advice?

-Contact the Gynae Oncology Clinical Nurse Specialist (CNS) team if you get:
+You should contact the Gynae Oncology Clinical Nurse Specialist (CNS) team if you experience any of the following symptoms:

 Who do I contact if I have concerns?

-If you develop any worrying symptoms or have any cancer related concerns, call your Clinical Nurse Specialist (CNS) on 01296 838240, Monday to Friday, 9am to 4pm.
+If you develop any worrying symptoms or have any cancer related concerns, then you should contact your Clinical Nurse Specialist (CNS) Monday to Friday, 9am to 4pm.

 What happens after I contact my team for advice?

-You may have mixed feelings about your cancer team no longer needing to see you regularly.
-Some women feel relieved that they can now start getting their lives back to normal.
-Others may be concerned about what could happen in the future and feel anxious about losing contact with their specialist team.
+You may have mixed feelings about no longer needing to be seen regularly by your cancer team.
+Some women feel relieved that they can now start getting their lives back to normal; others may be concerned about what could happen in the future and are anxious about losing contact with their specialist team.

 These feelings are all normal.
 This pathway enables you to have direct and quick access to a member of your specialist team if you need their help or expertise.